 There are a lot of modern machinery riders who for one reason or another do not want to ride the 500 miles of the Challenge but still want to raise money for the Great North Air Ambulance Service.

-The Classic is an enjoyable ride-out with frequent stops.
-In 2012 the Classic will be based around the North Yorkshire Moors.
+The Classic Challenge is open to all ages of motorcycle and is an enjoyable ride-out with frequent stops.
+The Classic Challenge is based around the North Yorkshire Moors.
 For further details please click onto the Classic Link.

 In 2008 saw the first Boundary Marathon.
 This involves a 2800-mile ride around the coasts of England, Scotland and Wales.
 For further details please click onto the Marathon button.